vuejsfrankfurt/vuejsfrankfurt.de/docs/about/reporting.md

 - Nothing (if we determine no violation occurred)
 - A private reprimand from the organisers to the individual(s) involved
 - A public reprimand
-- A permanent or temporary ban from some or all CSS Frankfurt spaces
+- A permanent or temporary ban from some or all Vue.js Frankfurt spaces
 - A request for a public or private apology

 We will respond within one week to the person who filed the report with either a resolution or an explanation of why the situation is not yet resolved.

 ## 3. Questions or concerns

-If you have any questions or complaints regarding how your report was handled, please contact us at **report@cssfrankfurt.de**, and we will review your concerns.
+If you have any questions or complaints regarding how your report was handled, please contact us at **report@vuejsfrankfurt.de**, and we will review your concerns.